realA10001986/Time-Circuits-Display/README.md

 To travel back to actual present time, hold "9" for 2 seconds.

-Beware that the alarm function, by default, is based on the real actual present time, not the time displayed.
-This can be changed in the Config Portal.

 ### Persistent / Non-persistent time travels

 On the Config Portal's "Setup" page, there is an option item named **_Make time travels persistent_**.
 The default is off.